usemoss/pipecat-moss/README.md

 ])
 ```

+`setup_indexes()` must be awaited before the pipeline starts so the service can load the Moss index.
 See `examples/moss-retrieval-demo.py` for a complete working example.

 ## Pipecat Compatibility